frostbyte134/frostbyte134.github.io/_posts/2022-09-27-sw-enterprise-1.markdown

 The OO habit of successive forwarding from obj to obj moves the behavior to the obj most qualified to handle it, but it also resolves much of the conditional behavior
-- there are no conditionals in the cals
+- there are no conditionals in the calcs
 - you set up the decision path when you create the products with the appropriate stragegy
 - domain model works well with similar conditions, since the similar conditionals factored out into the obj structure
 - this moves complexity out of algorithm and into the relationships between objs